 Indeed, it is no laughing matter.
-As of the middle of October 2019, there were 33 deaths attributed to vaping and over 1,500 cases of pulmonary disease.
+As of last year, there were 33 deaths attributed to vaping and over 1,500 cases of pulmonary disease.
 According to the CDC, the majority of patients report a history of vaping with THC products.
 The organization now urges people not to use a vape device or e-cigarette containing THC.

 For the record, a significant majority of the victims are young males.
 80% are aged 35 or younger, and 70% are male.
 Symptoms of the illness include chest pain, fatigue, and shortness of breath.
 Perhaps the most interesting piece of information, however, is the fact that almost every case involved THC taken off the street and not sanctioned providers.
 In other words, it is black market junk causing the damage rather than the act of vaping or the THC cannabinoid.

 Vaping Faces the Ban Hammer

 The speed at which various states have acted is staggering.
 Yes, the death toll is horrifying, and a thorough investigation is essential.
 However, there is little doubt that the CDC and numerous state governments have engaged in a hysterical overreaction.
 Juul is one of the biggest e-cigarette sellers in the world, and in October, it announced the suspension of sales of fruit-flavored and non-tobacco (this is significant for reasons you will learn later) flavored products in America.